Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Agustus 2025 02.29.12 UTC
+- WIB: Rabu, 6 Agustus 2025 03.31.44 UTC
-- WITA: Rabu, 6 Agustus 2025 03.29.12 UTC
+- WITA: Rabu, 6 Agustus 2025 04.31.44 UTC
-- WIT: Rabu, 6 Agustus 2025 04.29.12 UTC
+- WIT: Rabu, 6 Agustus 2025 05.31.44 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success